Choosing your builder or tradesperson

 - Ask to see a certificate of currency for public liability insurance, which will ensure the builder or tradesperson can meet legal claims for any injury or damage they cause.

 - Check if the builder is eligible for domestic building insurance, which is required for works valued at more than $16,000.
-To check if a builder is eligible, use the Builder Search on the Victorian Managed Insurance Authority website.
+To check if a builder is eligible, use the Builder Search - Victorian Managed Insurance Authority.

 - Do an online search for the builder.
 Check review websites.
 What are people saying about this builder?

 It is essential to maintain good communication with your builder or tradesperson throughout the project – make sure you choose someone you can work well with.